Updated in 2022-05.

 It must be a definition for the linker, so

-and extern_weak
+available_externally and extern_weak linkages

 are excluded.
 It must be a definition not replaceable by a different